carpentries-incubator/managing-computational-projects/_episodes/03-overview.md

 # Overview of this training material

-> Team science and data science principles can be applied to any research project.
+> ## Team and data science
+> The principles taught in this course can be applied to any research project.
-> It is designed to work with online tools, with people with specialised skillsets,
+> It will help project manager to work with online tools, with people with specialised skillsets,
 > and with a project involving some code writing and code reuse.
 > The goal is to produce a reproducible data analysis in modern research context.
 >